-Smoky, creamy vegan black bean dip is one of my party go-tos.
-It only takes a few minutes to make and is perfect with chips and veggies for dipping.
+Smoky, creamy vegan black bean dip only takes a few minutes to make and is perfect with chips and veggies for dipping.

 This vegan black bean dip is one of my classic recipes.
 I've been making it for around 15 years and serve it at basically every party.
 It's a little bit smoky, a little bit spicy, and totally addictive.